 details the ACR DSI Use Case development process.

 ACR DSI works with radiology professionals, including diagnostic and interventional radiologists, radiation oncologists, and medical physicists, to define and prioritize use cases around highly relevant clinical scenarios in which AI may

 help improve patient care.
 Designed to guide effective algorithm development, ACR DSI Use Cases include narrative descriptions and flowcharts that specify the goals the algorithm should meet, the required clinical inputs, how it should

 integrate into the clinical workflow, and how it should interface with both human end-users and an array of electronic resources, such as reporting software, PACS, and electronic health records.

 In the interest of considering a broad range of possible use cases, the DSI solicits use case proposals from the radiology community.
 There are radiologists, medical physicists, developers, and others who propose ideas that become DSI use cases and eventually XML modules (within PACS or VRS) for seamless algorithm integration into the clinical environment.
-Use case panels choose the highest value proposals for collaboration, sharing their clinical expertise while ACR provides administrative support to create the use case.
+Data Science Subspecialty Panels choose the highest value proposals for collaboration, sharing their clinical expertise while ACR provides administrative support to create the use case.